Rangarana/Deepseek-Ai/README.md

 ✅ 2024-12-13: DeepSeek-VL2 family released, including DeepSeek-VL2-tiny, DeepSeek-VL2-small, DeepSeek-VL2.

 # 3. Model Download

 We release the DeepSeek-VL2 family, including DeepSeek-VL2-tiny, DeepSeek-VL2-small, DeepSeek-VL2.
 To support a broader and more diverse range of research within both academic and commercial communities.
 Please note that the use of this model is subject to the terms outlined in License section.

-Huggingface
+# Hugging face model
 Model	Sequence Length	Download
 DeepSeek-VL2-tiny	4096	🤗 Hugging Face
 DeepSeek-VL2-small	4096	🤗 Hugging Face
 DeepSeek-VL2	4096	🤗 Hugging Face
 # 4. Quick Start

-Installation
+# Installation
 On the basis of Python >= 3.8 environment, install the necessary dependencies by running the following command:

 pip install -e .
-Simple Inference Example with One Image
+# Simple Inference Example with One Image
 Note: You may need 80GB GPU memory to run this script with deepseek-vl2-small and even larger for deepseek-vl2.

-import torch
-from transformers import AutoModelForCausalLM

-from deepseek_vl2.models import DeepseekVLV2Processor, DeepseekVLV2ForCausalLM
-from deepseek_vl2.utils.io import load_pil_images
+pip install -e .

 # specify the path to the model
 model_path = "deepseek-ai/deepseek-vl2-tiny"